Automated tuning and characterization of single-electron and single-hole transistor charge sensors

-Beyond electron-based spin qubits, there is growing interest in ambipolar devices which make use of both SETs and single-hole transistors (SHTs), due to the potential advantages of hole quantum dots as spin qubits.
-Notably, the large spin-orbit coupling of holes would enable efficient manipulation of hole spin states using electric dipole spin resonance (EDSR) \cite{hole_qubit,EDSR}.
-Large spin-orbit coupling would, however, make holes less suited for shuttling as compared to electrons \cite{shuttling}, motivating the potential use of both charge carriers in a single system, where holes can be fixed in place and electrons can be shuttled.
-Ambipolar devices allow for characterizing both electron and hole quantum dots simultaneously and for direct comparison between them.
-As demonstrated by Sousa de Almeida \emph{et. al.} \cite{ambipolar}, adjacent SET and SHT structures can be used for mutual sensing, which requires tuning one device as a charge sensor for the other.
-Using an automated tuning protocol that works for both n- and p-type devices could allow for seamless transition between operating and sensing regimes of the two structures.
+Beyond electron-based spin qubits, there is growing interest in ambipolar devices which make use of both SET and SHT charge sensors, due to the potential advantages of hole quantum dots as spin qubits.
+Notably, the large spin-orbit coupling of holes enables efficient spin manipulation using electric dipole spin resonance (EDSR) \cite{hole_qubit,EDSR}.
+Coherent shuttling has been explored extensively for electrons \cite{shuttling}, motivating hybrid concepts where holes could serve as static nodes while electrons mediate transport.
+Ambipolar devices allow for characterizing co-located electron and hole quantum dots.
+As demonstrated by Sousa de Almeida \emph{et. al.} \cite{ambipolar}, closely spaced SET and SHT structures have been used for mutual charge sensing, using one device as a charge sensor for the other.

-In this work, we present a protocol \cite{qdot_control} that can tune both electron- and hole-based devices to operate as precise charge sensors.
-The protocol initializes devices after cool-down with no prior experimental information, and determines several key characteristics of the sensor, such as the estimated dot radius and gate lever arms based on analysis of Coulomb diamonds.
-We demonstrate operation of the protocol for an accumulation mode SET device at a temperature of 1.5~K, where the device is sufficiently compact to allow its charging energy to exceed the thermal energy scale.
-This showcases the effectiveness of the protocol in the 1-2~K temperature range, where ``hot" spin qubits are expected to be operated in future large-scale quantum computing devices \cite{hotdensecoherent}.
+In this work, we present an automated protocol \cite{qdot_control} that tunes both electron- and hole-based charge sensing devices.
+The tuning protocol initializes devices after cooldown using only generic device layout information, and determines several key characteristics of the sensor, such as the estimated dot radius and gate lever arm based on analysis of Coulomb diamonds.
+We demonstrate tuning of an accumulation mode SET device at a temperature of 1.5~K, where the device is sufficiently compact to allow its charging energy to exceed the thermal energy scale.
+This shows the effectiveness of the method in the 1-2~K temperature range, where ``hot" spin qubits could be operated in future large-scale quantum computing devices \cite{hotdensecoherent}.
 The protocol is further applied to an SHT device operated at dilution refrigerator temperatures, demonstrating its ambipolarity and applicability across temperature ranges.
 Compared to prior automation efforts primarily aimed at qubit-dot formation and charge-state control, our focus is automated initialization of MOS SET/SHT charge sensors from cooldown, plus automated Coulomb-diamond characterization for sensor-relevant calibration and screening.